-One of the keys to a happy hike is a having a well-fitting backpack.
-Its hard to enjoy breath-taking views and outdoor activity if you feel like you’re hunched over giving a piggyback ride, or at all in pain.
-Storing your water, healthy snack, an extra layer or the room to store that extra layer, and maybe even a guide book of flora or bird life in the area, among other things, a good pack is absolutely essential hiking gear.
-And as the spring and summer season are gearing up, so should we be with all the right gear for our outdoor pursuits.
+One of the keys to a happy hike is having a well-fitting backpack.
+It’s hard to enjoy breath-taking views and outdoor activity if you feel like you’re hunched over giving a piggyback ride, or at all in pain.
+A good pack is absolutely essential hiking gear for storing your water, healthy snacks, an extra layer, and among other things.
+And as the spring and summer season gear up, so should we with all the right gear for our outdoor pursuits.

 But the choices for this essential bit of kit can be absolutely overwhelming.
 How do we choose what size, design and suspension system of pack, and how do we ensure it fits correctly?
 In beginning this important deciding process, consider what terrain you’ll be visiting, your activity, the volume of what you’ll be carrying, and approximate weight.
 Here is a guide to help out when selecting your travel partner for the trails.

 Sizes of Pack

 Different volumes (measured in Litres) of pack are available for different activities and body sizes.

 The day pack (15-35 Litres) as the name suggests, is perfect for the small outing or day hike.
 With little structure or frame if any, your load is supported by shoulder straps.
 A waist belt helps to keep everything centered.
 The alpine pack (35-55 Litres) is the perfect size for overnight jaunts, or day trips where you may need a little more equipment.
 Weight here is beared a little more on the hipbelt.
 A backpacking pack (55 – 75 Litres) is designed for multi-day trips, these packs have an internal structure to help with support, and do take some of the weight off the shoulders/back and onto the hips.
 The expedition packs (75 Litres +) are again, as the name suggests, designed for serious expeditions.